cozy/cozy-emails/README.md

  on your server.

 You can simply install the Emails application via the app registry.
-Click on ythe *Chose Your Apps* button located on the right of your Cozy Home
+Click on ythe *Chose Your Apps* button located on the right of your Cozy Home.

 From the command line you can type this command: